jubranodesign/ParkingLot/README.md

 # Parking Lot Program Using Typescript

-This program covers oop concepts using typescript: abstraction, encapsulation, inheritance.
+This Program Manage permission for vehicles to enter the campus and the parking lot, using oop concepts typescript: abstraction, encapsulation, inheritance.